zoxpx/pxdocs/content/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/running-in-production/_index.md

         sticky: "true"
       ```

-* For applications that require shared access from multiple containers running in different hosts, Portworx, Inc. recommends running shared volumes.
+* For applications that require shared access from multiple containers running in different hosts, {{<companyName>}} recommends running shared volumes.
 Shared volumes can be configured as follows by adding `shared: "true"` to the storage class:

       ```text
       kind: StorageClass